The Purpose of MormonThink

 A growing movement in the Church

 These discussions are more prevalent now than in the past because of the Internet.
-A decade or two ago, one had to go to some obscure bookstore in Utah to find any controversial books to learn about some of this information.
+A decade or two ago, one had to go to some obscure bookstore in Utah to learn about some of this information.
 But now, the same information, along with many recent discoveries, is becoming readily available thanks to the Internet.
 It shouldn't surprise anybody that the entire temple ceremony is available word-for-word with just a click of the mouse.

-With this kind of information, chat rooms and discussion websites have sprung up that allow members to openly and anonymously discuss these issues.
-Some websites take a strong stance defending the church; others adamantly seek to refute the Church.
+With this kind of information, chat rooms and discussion boards have sprung up that allow members to openly and anonymously discuss these issues.
+Some websites take a strong stance defending the Church; others adamantly seek to refute the Church.
 The Church's official web site is unfortunately silent on most issues.

 Some people call the people involved in this phenomenon "New Order Mormons" or "New History Mormons."
-Whatever you wish to call them, one thing is clear: this movement is only getting bigger and much more widespread.
-We think it's better to know about this information as it gets more commonly known rather than shy away from it and pretend it doesn't exist.
+Whatever you wish to call them, one thing is clear: this movement is growing.
+We think it's better to know about this information rather than shy away from it and pretend it doesn't exist.

 Some Mormons come across these sites while researching information for a sacrament talk or Sunday School lesson.
 At first, many faithful members can't believe what they are reading and question the accuracy of the information; but upon further review of the evidence, they discover that, for the most part, the newly acquired information is true.
 Their next step is to try to understand what this new information really means to them.

-We think this is the approach we should take in the church - absolute total honesty, no sugarcoating.
+We think this is the approach the Church should take—total transparency.
 This way, we don't worry that some investigator is going to find out about polygamy or blacks being denied the priesthood.
-Don't act like we have something to hide by simply not hiding anything.
-We just freely teach everything we know up front, and if they can't accept it, so be it.
-We think what we were taught as little children still applies - lying is wrong.
+As members, we shouldn't act like we have something to hide.
+The easiest way to do that is by simply not hiding anything.
+The Church should freely teach everything they know up front, and if people can't accept it, so be it.

 Methodology